Forecasted Treatment Effects: Abstract

 \section{Abstract}

-We consider estimation and inference of the effects of a policy in the absence of a control group.
+We consider estimation and inference of the effects of a policy in the absence of an untreated or control group.
 We obtain unbiased estimators of individual (heterogeneous) treatment effects and a consistent and asymptotically normal estimator of the average treatment effect.
-Our estimator averages over unbiased forecasts of individual counterfactuals, based on a (short) time series of pre-treatment data.
+Our estimator averages, across individuals, the difference between observed post‑treatment outcomes and unbiased forecasts of their counterfactuals, based on a (short) time series of pre-treatment data.
 The paper emphasizes the importance of focusing on forecast unbiasedness rather than accuracy when the end goal is estimation of average treatment effects.
-We show that simple basis function regressions ensure forecast unbiasedness for a broad class of data-generating processes for the counterfactuals, even in short panels.
-In contrast, model-based forecasting requires stronger assumptions and is prone to misspecification and estimation bias.
-We show that our method can replicate the findings of some previous empirical studies, but without using a control group.
+We show that simple basis function regressions ensure forecast unbiasedness for a broad class of data generating processes for the counterfactuals.
+In contrast, forecasting based on a specific parametric model requires stronger assumptions and is prone to misspecification and estimation bias.
+We show that our method can replicate the findings of some previous empirical studies but it does so without using an untreated or control group.

 {\it Keywords:} Polynomial regressions; Forecast unbiasedness; Counterfactuals; Misspecification; Heterogeneous treatment effects